NEWS

 Its ability to grow at temperatures as low as 0°C permits multiplication in refrigerated foods.

-Cholera is caused by Vibrio cholerae, a Gram-negative bacillus, the infection results from ingestion of water or food contaminated with feces of sick or healthy carriers.
+CHOLERAE is caused by Vibrio cholerae, a Gram-negative bacillus, the infection results from ingestion of water or food contaminated with feces of sick or healthy carriers.
 The vibrions not multiply in food.
-The epidemic, correlated all'approvvigionamneto water, requires high doses to induce the infectious disease.
+The epidemic, correlated all’approvvigionamneto water, requires high doses to induce the infectious disease.
 Incubation varies from a few hours to 5 days; the vibrions multiply in the small intestine and release an enterotoxin responsible for a watery diarrhea with elimination of water (10 or more liters a day) and the resulting dehydration and electrolyte loss and then, hypotension with cardiovascular collapse, cyanosis.